jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

 Axioms | Propositions
 --- | ---
-There are 5 Layers in Reality |
+There are 5 Layers in Reality | Each Layer has a sound

 The universe is a reality that is made up of 5 Layers that are completely integrated with each other.